taurinrobinson-wq/saoriverse-console/Offshoots/MVP_Specs_Consolidated.md

-# Offshoots — Consolidated MVP Specs
+# Offshoots, Consolidated MVP Specs

 This document consolidates and extends the MVP specs in `/Offshoots`.
 Each offshoot below has a 1-page MVP spec, acceptance criteria, success metrics, a 6–12 week roadmap, key risks, and recommended next actions.